DannyFeliz/dotfiles/zsh-guide.md

 sudo apt-get install autojump
 ```

-Go to `vim ~/.zshrc` and replace the plugin list with this
+Run `vim ~/.zshrc` and replace the plugin list with this

 `plugins=(git zsh-autosuggestions zsh-syntax-highlighting autojump)`